India to impose delayed tariffs on some US goods in September

 NEW DELHI: India said on Saturday that delayed higher tariffs against some goods imported from the United States will go into force on September 18.

 Trade differences between India and the United States have been rising since President Donald Trump took office.
-Bilateral trade rose to $115 billion in 2016, but the Trump administration wants to reduce its USD 31 billion deficit with India, and is pressing New Delhi to ease trade barriers.
+Bilateral trade rose to $115 billion in 2016, but the Trump administration wants to reduce its $31 billion deficit with India, and is pressing New Delhi to ease trade barriers.